9+ Halloween School Party Snack Food Ideas

 - 1 Green Fruit Roll-up (available in blue/green flavor)

-- Add approx 4 drops of red food coloring & 2 drop yellow food coloring- Add until you have a nice bright orange color
+- Add approx 4 drops of red food coloring & 2 drops yellow food coloring- Add until you have a nice bright orange color.

 2. Witch Hat Cookies

 A brim made of devil's food cake mix, frosting for the band, and a kiss for a pointed top—it can only be the Witch Hat Cookies recipe from Betty Crocker.